mkazhdan/VariationalPolyShapeFunctions/README.md

 </dd>

 <dt>[<b>--vCycles</b> &lt;<i>number of v-cycles per animation step</i>&gt;]</dt>
-<dd> If a multigrid solver is used, ths integer value specifies the number of v-cycles to be formed at each step of the animation.<BR>
+<dd> If a multigrid solver is used, ths integer value specifies the number of v-cycles to be performed at each step of the animation.<BR>
 The default value for this parameter is 1.
 </dd>